Mailamaca/maila_ws/README.md

-# VSCode ROS2 Workspace Template
+# VSCode ROS2 Workspace

-This template will get you set up using ROS2 with VSCode as your IDE.
+This template will get you set up using ROS2 with VSCode as your IDE and it is based on https://github.com/athackst/vscode_ros2_workspace .

-See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.

 ## Features